cschpc/gpaw-on-KNL/README.md

 a single KNL/node).
 Unsurprisingly, the higher the computational burden is, the better KNL performs and scales when moving to multiple processors.

+Slight performance improvement (up to 18.8%) is achieved on KNLs by using OpenMP SIMDs and array indexing on three computational kernels.
+However, this does not change the overall conclusion that KNLs may offer better performance than CPUs only when using just a few nodes.

 Based on the two benchmarks tested, it is recommended for optimal performance to use KNLs for workloads similar to Case 2 (Copper filament) if one is limited to using one or two nodes.